flaneurette/Social-Media-Platform/README.md

 # Requirements:

-Requires the lastest PHP 8.3 en MySQL versions.
+Requires the latest PHP 8.3 en MySQL versions.
+Does not run on XAMPP.